rafalfaro18/vdb_cpp/README.md

 A basic example

 ## gravity.cpp
 A working example of computing gravity.
-It currently can only be visualized in houdini which does support openvdb::points::PointDataGrid type grids which is unsupported by Blender my favorite DCC.

-So a workaround I plan to explore is converting the openvdb::points::PointDataGrid to a openvdb::FloatGrid (voxelize it) apparently the Advect stuff is for points.
+Works in houdini as is and in blender (only works in cycles + GPU + delta scale 0.1 and delta rotation.x 90)